OBIEE – Oracle Business Intelligence Enterprise Edition

 Use Cases

-- E-commerce businesses tracking customer behavior and purchase journeys
+- E-commerce businesses track customer behavior and purchase journeys

 - Marketing teams analyzing campaign performance (Google Ads, Facebook Ads, SEO, etc.)